Fluorescent Mineral Cabochons & Free-Forms For Sale

 Fluorescent Cabochons - cabs made from minerals that fluoresce in either short-wave (SW) or long-wave (LW) ultraviolet light.
-Some pieces are free-form and suitable for wire-wrap jewelry or simply for collecting; others (where indicated) are standard sizes for mounting in various jewelry findings.
+Most pieces are free-form and suitable for wire-wrap jewelry or simply for collecting.
+Others (where indicated) are standard sizes for mounting in various jewelry findings.

 To see the fluorescent colors, you need a special ultraviolet lamp.
-For most pieces you will need a Short-Wave (SW) unit, which puts out a wavelength of 254 nanometers.
+Most of these require a Short-Wave (SW) unit, which puts out a wavelength of 254 nanometers.

 Item in picture is the same one that's for sale.
-Each cabochon or piece of jewelry is a unique item.
+Each cabochon or piece of jewelry is a unique / one-of-a-kind item.

 Please Note: Fluorescent mineral cabochons should be handled as delicate objects.
 The ores and other rocks that typically contain fluorescent minerals are not as tough or durable as, for example, agates or jaspers.
 Take care not to drop your cabochons onto any hard surface or otherwise subject them to rough handling.

-When handling or examining any exotic mineral cabochon, do so very close to the surface of the table in case you drop it.
+When handling or examining an exotic mineral cabochon, please make sure to do so very close to the surface of the table in case you drop it.
 We suggest laying out a pad or folded-up towel on the viewing area, as should be done for handling any other gemstone.
-If you put cabochons in a display case, do not leave them in direct sunlight (expansion / contraction).
+If you put cabochons in a display case, be sure not to leave them in direct sunlight (expansion / contraction).
+Most would probably be alright, but it's a worthwhile precaution anyway.

 Most cabochons and freeforms have a rough-ground back (unpolished).